 If you no longer work at an employer with a high cost plan, rolling the account over to a lower cost plan or IRA can make a big difference.
 Similarly, if you rolled a retirement account over after leaving an employer and invested it in a high fee IRA or annuity, it will probably make sense to review the fees and seek lower cost alternatives.

 If you have one or more of these old plans and would like to review them, get in touch for a free consultation.
-That’s a resolution that will easy to stick to.
+That’s a resolution that shouldn’t be too hard to stick to.